How to get a guarantor loan

 The loan guarantor is also at risk because they are equally liable to repay the loan if the main borrower defaults.

-The risks associated with guarantor loans are the same for the main borrower as with any loan.
-However, there’s also a risk to the guarantor.
-If you default on the loan it becomes their responsibility to repay it.
+If you default on the loan it becomes the guarantor’s responsibility to repay it.
 That is why anyone considering becoming a guarantor should think carefully about whether to do it.

 You should also bear in mind that if something goes wrong with the loan the relationship between you and the person acting as your guarantor could be damaged.